-Thank you for applying to the Benjamin Franklin Trust Fund of the Greater Harrisburg Community Foundation, a regional foundation of The Foundation for Enhancing Communities.
+Thank you for applying to the Greater Harrisburg Foundation, a regional foundation of The Foundation for Enhancing Communities.
 Tell your story clearly and concisely.
 Attachments are required; follow all directions.
-Failure to answer questions, utilize this template, or provide required materials will disqualify your application.
+Failure to answer questions, utilize this template, or attach required documents will disqualify your application.
 Answer all questions using information that applies to the project seeking support of grant funds.
-Contact Jennifer Strechay, Program Officer for Community Investment, at 717-236-5040 or jstrechay@tfec.org with questions.
+Contact Jennifer Strechay, Program Offer for Community Investment, at jstrechay@tfec.org or 717-236-5040 with questions.

-APPLICANT SNAPSHOT
+APPLICANT PROFILE